aaronbloomfield/pdr/labs/lab03/index.md

 ### Pre-lab ###

-1. Read this entire lab document before coming to lab.
-2. Go through [Tutorial 3: Unix, part 1](../../tutorials/03-04-more-unix/index.html), which is the introduction and sections 1-4.
+1. Go through [Tutorial 3: Unix, part 1](../../tutorials/03-04-more-unix/index.html), which is the introduction and sections 1-4.
 This tutorial is originally from the department of Electrical Engineering at the University of Surrey, and is available online [here](http://www.ee.surrey.ac.uk/Teaching/Unix/).
 You should complete the introductory part and sections 1-4.
 You should already be somewhat familiar with some of the materials in the first few of these tutorials, as it was in the [Unix tutorial from the first lab](../../tutorials/01-intro-unix/index.html).
-The rest of the tutorial (sections 5-8) are for next week's lab, but feel free to go through it this week, if you are interested.
+The rest of the tutorial (sections 5-8) are for next week's lab, but feel free to go through it this week, if you are interested
-3. Write up at least one question that you still have on Unix (or things you are still confused about) into unix.questions.txt.
+2. Write up at least one question that you still have on Unix (or things you are still confused about)
-4. Your code for the pre-lab will use the pre-existing standard library `stack` class.
-The standard library includes a collection of useful routines analogous to the routines in Java's SDK, albeit much smaller (it contains a vector class, for example).
-    - To use the stack class, just put `#include <stack>` at the top of your C++ file.
-    - Documentation on the standard library routines can be found at [https://en.cppreference.com](https://en.cppreference.com).
-The stack class's documentation can be found [here](https://en.cppreference.com/w/cpp/container/stack).
-5. Implement a simple postfix stack calculator for integers using your stack.
+3. Implement a postfix stack calculator for integers using the C++ STL stack
-    - **You should use the standard library stack class**, rather than implement your own.
-    - An online description of postfix calculators can be found [on Wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation) -- you will need to implement this into postfixCalculator.h and postfixCalculator.cpp
-    - Create a simple test driver, testPostfixCalc.cpp, which will be used to demonstrate your calculator (i.e., it will have the `main()` function).
-This file should have hard-coded values for input; handling keyboard input is the in-lab.
-    - The bottom of this document has some sample test cases you can use.
-6. Your code must compile!
-7. Be sure to include: your name, the date, and the name of the file in a banner comment at the beginning of each file you submit.
+4. Create a simple program to test your calculator
-7. Files to download: none
+5. Files to download: none
-8. Files to submit: postfixCalculator.h, postfixCalculator.cpp,
+6. Files to submit: postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp, unix.questions.txt
-   testPostfixCalc.cpp, unix.questions.txt

 ### In-lab ###

-1. Come to class with a *working prelab*.
-2. Run your postfix calculator on the test sequences at the very bottom of this page.
-Since your code only can handle hard-coded values, this will require a code modification and a recompilation to test each case.
-If your program does not calculate the correct result, use the debugger to find the errors and correct them.
-These modifications will be submitted to the in-lab.
-    - Be sure you are able to explain how all parts your code work.
-You will be responsible for this material for the midterms and final exam.
-3. You need to expand your pre-lab code to handle keyboard input.
-See the specifications in the in-lab section for how to handle the input.
-4. The files you submit should be a FULLY WORKING postfix calculator, which still uses the standard library's stack class.
-5. Start working on the post-lab (implementing your own stack class) if you get your calculator fully working before lab ends.
+1. Ensure your postfix calculator works on all the provided test cases
+2. Expand your test program to handle keyboard input
-6. Files to download: none (just your pre-lab source code)
+3. Files to download: none (just your pre-lab source code)
-7. Files to submit: postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp
+4. Files to submit: postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp

 ### Post-lab ###

-1. Implement a stack class (into files stack.h and stack.cpp).  **You can NOT use a standard library container class (`list`, `vector`, `stack`, etc.) for this**, but you can use the standard library's `string` class.
-You should use either your List class from the last lab (if it works), or write up new stack class based on either the lecture notes or the textbook pages on stacks.
-Your stack class can use a linked-list/pointer-based implementation, or an array-based implementation.
-Note that your stack class can contain a LinkedList object, and a stack class method can just pass the value onto the appropriate method in the LinkedList class.
-You don't need to implement all possible stack methods (in particular, you can ignore the copy constructor, `operator=()`, etc.) -- just the four mentioned in the pre-lab (push(), top(), pop(), and empty()).
-After this lab, it is expected that you will be able to implement a stack class in C++.
+1. Implement a stack class
-2. Modify your postfix calculator to use the stack class that you have implemented.
+2. Modify your postfix calculator to use your stack rather than the STL stack
-3. Be sure to include: your name, the date, and the name of the file in a banner comment at the beginning of each file you submit.
-Your submission must contain the following code:
-    1. Your stack code.
-This will likely be stack.h/cpp, and may (or may not; your choice) include all of the List.h/cpp, ListItr.h/cpp, ListNode.h/cpp files from lab 2
-        - For your stack code, you are welcome to submit it in many files, as long as it will compile with `clang++ *.cpp`, and as long as the total number of files submitted does not exceed 11 files (you can submit 12 files total, but you need to submit a text file, described below, as well)
-    2. A listing of your in-lab calculator code and your calculator test code: postfixCalculator.h/cpp, testPostfixCalc.cpp
-4. Submit, in addition to your code, a paragraph (in a file called difficulties.txt) describing what difficulties you encountered getting your code working and what you did to solve them.
+3. Describe any difficulties you encountered getting your code working and what you did to solve them
-5. The files you submit should be a FULLY WORKING postfix calculator.
-Your code must compile!
-Even if it doesn't work perfectly, make sure it compiles.
-In particular, make sure that the capitalization case of the #includes (i.e. `#include "Stack.h"` versus `#include "stack.h"`) is correct.
 6. Files to download: none (just your in-lab source code)
 7. Files to submit: stack.h, stack.cpp, postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp, difficulties.txt - You may submit additional stack/list files as well, if you want